IanDirkArmstrong/Overlayer/README.md

 When an overlay is **locked** (press `L`):
 - Mouse clicks pass through to windows below
 - The overlay cannot be moved or resized
-- The resize handle is hidden
+- The resize handles are hidden
 - Use tray menu "Unlock All Overlays" or press `U` while hovering

 When an overlay is **unlocked** (press `U`):
 - You can drag to move
-- You can drag the resize handle to scale
+- You can drag any edge or corner to scale
 - You can scroll to resize
+- You can Alt+drag to adjust margins
 - Right-click for context menu

 ### Transparency Cropping & Padding